perspectivezoom/who-is-hiring-spec/README.md

 Engineer needed to test prototype products.
 Must be able to lift and carry anvils. metafriendly
 ```

+## Attribute Notes

+* **Location:** Must be geocodable; Any string (with the exception of `(Remote OK)`) must give one unambiguous set of LatLng coordinates.
+The words `(Remote OK)` should only be used in the positive sense; phrases such as `(Remote Not OK)` or `(No Remote)` is not allowed.

+## FAQ

+**Why have a spec at all?**

+To be better able to filter our irrelevant job listings.
+There are a number of third party sites that parse whoishiring information, but are unable to accurately do so because of inconsistent information.
+Most notably, false positives on `remote` work, being unable to accurately determine job location, and mistaking the keybord `intern` with international in job descriptions.

+**Why not a more machine friendly format, like YAML?**

+A line break after each attribute would balloon the vertical size of posts quite a bit, making the original page of posts not as useful.

 ## Acknowledgements

 This pipe-delimited spec is mostly stolen from [this comment by danso](https://news.ycombinator.com/item?id=9635683)